mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-20-blend-first-look.md

 comments: true
 ---

 In case you missed it yesterday, FiftyThree announced their first hardware product --- [Pencil](http://fiftythree.com/pencil).
-For the last month I've had the privilege of wielding a beta version of this stylus to play around with and test.
-Instead of attempting a review[^review] of the hardware, I figured I'd show some examples of what I've done using one of it's new features, Blend.
+For the last month I've had the privilege of wielding beta versions of this stylus to play with and test.
+As soon as I purchase my own Pencil I'll follow up with a full review, but for now here's a taste of what I've done using the new Blend feature.

-[^review]: Expect a full review just as soon as I purchase a production version of Pencil.
-I want to be completely fair in my assessment and make sure I account for any design alterations that might have occurred from now to release.

 ## But Does it Blend?